Willie Camper

-Guicel "Willie" Camper was an American giant who was born in Memphis, Tennessee.
-He is notable for being one of 29 known people in medical history to have verifiably reached a height of 8 ft or more.
-By the time of his death at the age of 18, he reached a billed height of 8 ft 7 in.
+Guicel "Willie" Camper (October 1, 1924 – April 30, 1943) was an American man and performer who is notable for being the fourth verified tallest man in medical history to have reached the height of 8 ft or more.
+At the time of his death at the age of 18, his death certificate reached the height of 8 ft 2 in which disputes his 8 ft 7 in claim.
 He also wore size 32 shoes.
-He is the 4th tallest verified man and the 2nd tallest recorded African-American, though likely being the tallest person from the time after Robert Wadlow's death.
-Robert was 8'11, making him roughly 4 inches taller than Willie.
+He is the 2nd tallest recorded African-American, though likely being the tallest person from the time after Robert Wadlow's death.
+Robert was 8 ft 11 in, making him roughly 9 inches taller than Willie.

 Life

 Camper was born in Memphis, Tennessee and his abnormal growth started around the age of nine.
 As he grew older, Camper worked as a performer.
 His unusual growth was caused by gigantism and problems with his thyroid.
 Up until his death, he was said to have never stopped growing.

 He died of a heart attack in 1943 while performing at a sideshow in Martinez, California.
 He was buried in Mendenhall, Mississippi in a coffin that was 9 ft long.
 His burial location remains largely unknown.